MDK-Studio/Date-Formatter/README.md

 Browse to DateFormatter and select the project.
 ```

-Once added the last seen functionality can be used as follows.
+Once added the last active functionality can be used as follows.

 ```
 using FormatHelper;